 Liquidity risk management serves to maintain a sufficient amount of cash and to ensure that the Company has financing sources such as private and public investments for a sufficient amount.

-During the year ended August 31, 2022, the Company has financed its exploration and evaluation programs, its working capital requirements and acquisitions of mining properties by use of private placements, flow-through private placements and the receipt of tax credits.
+During the year ended August 31, 2023, the Company has financed its exploration and evaluation programs, its working capital requirements.

 The following table presents contractual maturities (including interest payments where applicable) of the Company's liabilities: